filamentphp/filamentphp.com/content/articles/leandrocfe-filament-v4-beta-feature-overview.md

 Special thanks to [Dan Harrin](https://github.com/danharrin) for his incredible work on Filament v4!

-This article was written by [Leandro Ferreira](https://github.com/leandrocfe), with contributions from [André Domingues](https://github.com/andrefelipe18).
+This article was written by [Leandro Ferreira](https://github.com/leandrocfe), with contributions from [André Domingues](https://github.com/andrefelipe18) and reviewed by [Dan Harrin](https://github.com/danharrin).